hariclerry/mediawiki/tests/playwright/Report.md

 });
 ```

-For more of these gems that come with jest-playwright, please visit the [Github Repo](https://github.com/playwright-community/jest-playwright)
+For more of these gems that come with jest-playwright, please visit the [Github Repo](https://github.com/playwright-community/jest-playwright).

 ## Playwright Vs WebdriverIO

-### Statistics on WebdriverIO and Playwright Popularity
+### Statistics

 ![Screenshot](statistics.png)

-The above data was adopted from [npm trends](https://www.npmtrends.com/cypress-vs-playwright-vs-puppeteer-vs-selenium-vs-testcafe) showing some of the most popular automation test tools.
+The above data was adopted from [npm trends](https://www.npmtrends.com/cypress-vs-playwright-vs-puppeteer-vs-selenium-vs-testcafe) showing WebdriverIO and Playwright downloads.
 From the above charts, we see that WebdriverIO still trumps Playwright when it comes to popularity among the testing community.

-### WebdriverIO and Playwright MediaWiki Core Tests Analysis
+### MediaWiki Core Tests

 ![Screenshot](evaluation-chart.png)